LKNSI/Chatsight-HAVOC/objectiveTypes.md

 `h1`

-Uses tokens that can expose a poorly fitted model for contextual embeddings related to colour of a persons skin, their racial identity - and literal colours.
+Uses tokens that can expose a poorly fitted model for contextual embeddings related to colour of a persons skin, their racial identity - and literal colours relating to inaminate objects, places or animals.

 <hr/>